-- 5.1 Three strategic options for delivering the purpose of the SPD were considered.
-These were identified and considered as part of the Housing Extensions SA Scoping Report.
-This approach was taken as it was felt important that before the Council resources were committed to progressing the policy response selected to deliver the intended purpose of the SPD, the option selected was: - a based on which would address the issues identified in the scoping report; - most likely to contribute to achieving sustainable development, and - c supported by the statutory consultation bodies and other stakeholders. - 5.2 In summary, the options considered during the pre-production scoping stage were identified based on the preliminary purpose and geographical coverage of the intended SPD.
+- 5.1 Three strategic options delivering the purpose of the draft SPD were considered.
+These were identified and considered as part of the Design of New Residential Development SPD SA Scoping Report.
+This approach was taken as it was felt important that before the Council resources were committed to progressing the policy response selected to deliver the intended purpose of the SPD, the option selected was: - a based on which would address the issues identified in the scoping report; - b most likely to contribute to achieving sustainable development, and - c supported by the statutory consultation bodies and other stakeholders. - 5.2 In summary, the options considered during the preproduction scoping stage were identified based the on preliminary and purpose geographical coverage of the intended SPD.
 Significantly the coverage of the SPD is borough wide and does not directly relate to an identified geographical area.
-The preliminary purpose and coverage were consulted upon, and neither has been amended as a result of responses to the Report SA Scoping consultation exercise, however, the purpose of the SPD has been slightly amended to reflect changes made during the drafting of the SPD.
-The comments received in relation to the Pre-Production Scoping Report consultation and the Council's responses are contained in Appendix B. - 5.3 The preferred option identified and selected in the Scoping Report is the option appraised within this SA.
+The preliminary purpose and coverage were consulted upon, and neither has been amended as a result of responses the SA Scoping Report to consultation exercise.
+The comments received in relation to Pre-Production Scopina the

+- Report consultation and the Council's responses are contained in Appendix B. - 5.3 The preferred option identified and selected in the Scoping Report is the option appraised within this SA.
 For comprehensiveness the options considered at that stage in the process are contained in Appendix E.